On the speed of convergence of Newton's method for complex polynomials: Good starting points for Newton's method

 \section{Good starting points for Newton's method}

 Studying the geometry of the immediate basins outside the unit disk $\mathbb{D}$, in \cite{HSS} we proved the existence of a universal starting set with $1.11 d\log^2 d$ points depending only on $d$ such that for every polynomial of degree $d$ with all roots in the unit disk, and for every root, there is a point in the set which is in the immediate basin of this root.
-Enlarging the set by a factor of 3 approximately, in \cite{D} we obtained a set of starting points $\mathcal{S}_d$ which ensured that for each polynomial $p$ and each root $\alpha$ there is a point $z$ in $\mathcal{S}_d$ intersecting the immediate basin $U$ of $\alpha$ in the ``middle third`` of the ``thickest'' \textit{channel}, where a channel is an unbounded connected component of $U \setminus \overline{\mathbb{D}}$.
+Enlarging the set by a factor of 3 approximately, in \cite{D-draft} we obtained a set of starting points $\mathcal{S}_d$ which ensured that for each polynomial $p$ and each root $\alpha$ there is a point $z$ in $\mathcal{S}_d$ intersecting the immediate basin $U$ of $\alpha$ in the ``middle third`` of the ``thickest'' \textit{channel}, where a channel is an unbounded connected component of $U \setminus \overline{\mathbb{D}}$.
 Being in this middle third implies an upper bound on the displacement $d_U(z, N_p(z))$ in terms of the Poincar\'e metric of the immediate basin.
-It also turns out that the orbit of $z$ under iteration of Newton map does not leave $D_R(0)$, the disk of radius $R$ centered at the origin for some bounded value of $R$.
-We will refer to such points as having \textit{$R$-central orbits}.
+We can guarantee that the orbit of $z$ under iteration of the Newton map does not leave $D_R(0)$, the disk of radius $R$ centered at the origin for some bounded value of $R$; moreover, the hyperbolic geodesics within $U$ connecting any point on the orbit of $z$ to the next orbit point is also contained in the same $D_R(0)$.
+We will refer to such points $z$ as having \emph{$R$-central orbits}.

 More precisely, let $\mathcal{S}_d$ be defined as follows. \begin{definition}[Efficient Grid of Starting Points]

 For each degree $d$, construct a circular grid $\mathcal{S}_d$ as follows.
 For $k = 1, \ldots, s = \lceil 0.4\log d\rceil$, set